greenlight-coop/infrastructure/terraform/README.md

 for deployment of the infrastructure to a temporary environment (GCP project and cluster) that can then be destroyed after the modifications have been vetted and merged to master.

-* Checkout a branch of the infrastructure and/or argocd-apps projects based on the current GitHub issue number.
+* Checkout a branch of the infrastructure and argocd-apps projects based on the current GitHub issue number and push to GitHub.

-        git checkout -b feature/<issue number>
+        git checkout -b feature/<issue number> && git push --set-upstream origin $(git_current_branch)

 * Create a new workspace using the issue number as part of the workspace name, replacing '/' with '-'

         terraform workspace new feature-<issue number>

+* Follow the Environment Creation instructions given earlier in this README.

 * Iterate between deploying the resources in the new workspace and making changes to the configuration